Towards characterizing locally common graphs: Abstract

 \section{Abstract}

 A graph $H$ is \emph{common} if the number of monochromatic copies of $H$ in a 2-edge-coloring of the complete graph is asymptotically minimized by the random coloring.
 The classification of common graphs is one of the most intriguing problems in extremal graph theory.
-We study this notion in the local setting as considered by Cs\'oka, Hubai and Lov\'asz [arXiv:1912.02926], where the graph is required to be the minimizer with respect to perturbations of the random $2$-edge-coloring, and give a complete characterization of graphs $H$ into three categories in regard to a possible behavior of the $12$ initial terms in the Taylor series determining the number of monochromatic copies of $H$ in such perturbations: \begin{itemize} \item graphs of Class I are locally common, \item graphs of Class II are not locally common, and \item graphs of Class III cannot be determined to be locally common or not based on the initial $12$ terms. \end{itemize} As a corollary, we obtain new necessary conditions on a graph to be common and new sufficient conditions on a graph to be not common.
+We study the notion of weakly locally common graphs considered by Cs\'oka, Hubai and Lov\'asz [arXiv:1912.02926], where the graph is required to be the minimizer with respect to perturbations of the random $2$-edge-coloring.
+We give a complete analysis of the $12$ initial terms in the Taylor series determining the number of monochromatic copies of $H$ in such perturbations and classify graphs $H$ based on this analysis into three categories: \begin{itemize} \item graphs of Class I are weakly locally common, \item graphs of Class II are not weakly locally common, and \item graphs of Class III cannot be determined to be weakly locally common or not based on the initial $12$ terms. \end{itemize} As a corollary, we obtain new necessary conditions on a graph to be common and new sufficient conditions on a graph to be not common.